lz-nsc/blog-en/source/_posts/Golang-Heap.md

 }
 ```

-It mains that in order to implement `Interface` of package heap, our structure should have 5 method: Len, Less, Swap, Push and Pop.
+It mains that in order to implement `Interface` of package heap, our structure should have 5 methods: Len, Less, Swap, Push and Pop.

 For example: